 Report Bullying Immediately!

 If you suspect that your child is being bullied, please report it to a school administrator.
 Be specific.
 Encourage your child to report it to a trusted adult at school too.

-If you aren't comfortable reporting it in person, use the Safe Schools App to report.
+If you aren't comfortable reporting it in person, use the Vector Solutions App to report.
 Please include as many details as possible.
 Reports can be made anonymously on the app.